Introduction

 2.1 Physical Damage

-• Bent Pins: Internal pins may become bent or misaligned, affecting the connection.
+Bent Pins: Pins inside the port may become bent or misaligned and interfere with the connection.

 2.2 Charging Issues

-The micro-USB port is also used for data transfer.
-Issues can include:
+The micro-USB port is also meant for data transfer.
+Cases of glitches include:

-• Connection Errors: The device may not recognize the connection to a computer or other peripherals.
+Connection-Loosing: The device does not recognize that it has been connected to a computer or any other peripheral.

 3. Troubleshooting Charging Port Issues